ausaccessfed/aaf-gumboot/README.md

 ```

 ## Authentication and Identity (2 of 2)
-You should now follow the documention for [https://github.com/ausaccessfed/rapid-rack](https://github.com/ausaccessfed/rapid-rack) or [https://github.com/ausaccessfed/shib-rack](https://github.com/ausaccessfed/shib-rack) depending on how your application is handling authentication and identity to complete your reciever implementation.
+You should now follow the documention for [https://github.com/ausaccessfed/rapid-rack](https://github.com/ausaccessfed/rapid-rack) or [https://github.com/ausaccessfed/shib-rack](https://github.com/ausaccessfed/shib-rack) depending on how your application is handling authentication and identity to complete your receiver implementation.

 ## Access Control